-I saw a post this morning somewhere of a person that takes about 50 pills in the morning because of the supplements they use for adrenal fatigue.
+I saw a post several years ago that prompted me to write this post.
+It was of a person that takes about 50 pills in the morning because of the supplements they use for adrenal fatigue.
 No, not an exaggeration.
 I counted all of the pills in the picture.
 And this person stated that this was just their MORNING dose.

 This is madness.
 50 pills is insanity.
 Now I don’t know if this person is working with a doctor or if they created this plan themselves.
 But this is a very common occurrence these days.
 Most of us are so desperate to feel better that we would basically do anything to feel even the slightest improvement.

 This is literally the definition of Allopathic Natural Health.
 And things haven’t changed much since I first wrote this post 3 years ago.

 If any of you have read my Food vs. Supplements post, you’ll know that I prefer as much food based items as possible.
 Food, food-based supplements, and especially herbal infusions are all 100x times better than isolated synthetic supplements.
 If you are deficient in ten nutrients, taking 10 supplements isn’t going to help you.
 Nutrients have co-factors that are needed for absorption, and they also have antagonists.
 Everything has to be in BALANCE.
 Taking 10 isolated nutrients that equal or exceed the RDA can create even more imbalances.

 Don’t believe me?
 Check out my post on nutrient interactions!